josephgodwinkimani/wpunderscores/README.md

 ## Coding Standards

 This project adheres to WordPress PHP and CSS coding standards, and [Saas Guidelines by Hugo Giraudel.](https://sass-guidelin.es)

+## Theme Check

+This theme passed all tests with extraneous errors.
+It has a score of 94 on [Theme Check](http://themecheck.org/)

 # WARNING!
 All the images used in theme are property of Hamleys Retail Company they are used for demonstrations only.